anelendata/target-bigquery/README.md

 First, make sure Python 3 is installed on your system or follow these installation instructions for Mac or Ubuntu.

-First, make sure Python 3 is installed on your system or follow these installation instructions for Mac or Ubuntu.

 ```
 pip install -U target-bigquery-partition
 ```